aaltsys/doc-newwares/setup/08_rates.rst

 Warehouse services are defined by the company :ref:`services`.
 Each rate relates to eactly one service code.

-The :ref:`schema-rates` may be viewed here for information.
+The :ref:`rates-schema` may be viewed here for information.

 Scope and Grouping of Rates
 =============================